-The Xelento wireless has a sound signature tailor-made for modern pop, EDM and RnB as well as female vocals.
-This is a fairly V-shaped tuning but with a really nice level of clarity, especially with female vocals.
-That clarity comes from a slow rise from 1-5k and underpinned with some solid weight and power from that dynamic driver.
+The Xelento wireless has a sound signature tailor-made for modern pop, EDM, and RnB as well as female vocals.
+This is a fairly V-shaped tuning but with a nice level of clarity, especially with female vocals.
+That clarity comes from a slow rise from 1-5k and is underpinned with some solid weight and power from that dynamic driver.

-The Xelento does push the upper mids and lower-treble forward, more so than the upper treble so it is not massively airy or sparkling but it doesn’t really sound like it is lacking in headroom either.
+The Xelento does push the upper mids and lower treble forward, more so than the upper treble so it is not massively airy or sparkling but it doesn’t sound like it is lacking in headroom either.
 Just a natural fade up top to keep that forward midrange in check or from sounding hot.

 The low-end is more of an L-shaped FR with a linear but controlled drop from 40-50Hz down to around 800Hz.
 I originally felt the sub-bass was relatively controlled on the Xelento but swapping tips makes a huge difference.
 I find the silicone tips way too leaky.
 The foam tips rock and keep a beautiful harmonic balance throughout.

 With the foam tips, I get a meaty physical distortion-free sub-bass presence with plenty of dynamic driver timbre to boot.
 However, what satisfies me more is the control over that decay.

 This is not sluggish bass to the point where it smears, this is way tighter and more engaging.
 The Xelento response feels nimble enough without being anemic as well as offering excellent texture and detail to go with it.

 It is the kind of modern ‘phat’ bass tuning that makes me want to go deep into my TIDAL and Audiomack Hip-Hop or Rn’B collection.